We’re here to answer, do people still read blogs? So, let’s get right to it.

 - Creative Business Partnerships: The sky is the limit in terms of what other kinds of partnerships you can strike up with other bloggers & businesses in your niche—including selling your blog or even buying another blog with existing revenue streams.

 - Podcast Sponsorships: If you diversify your traffic by launching a podcast, then that also creates a new monetization opportunity for your blog—by hosting ads for the companies you feel comfortable recommending to your listeners.

 Best Practices for Designing a Blog People Will Read

 With well over 4 Billion people now using the Internet today, there’s also an unprecedented level of competition to grab the attention of those readers (and provide solutions to them).

 There’s truly a race to the top of the mountain when it comes to providing increasingly useful, valuable, accessible content to people around the world—and a large part of that equation is delivering content in a format that readers want to consume it in.

 Take note from this screenshot of my guide about blog layout best practices, where I have a very clear blog headline that describes what my readers will get from the article, a clickable table of contents near the top and then a scrolling table of contents menu that moves along with them throughout the length of the article (making it easier for them to jump around and find the answers they’re looking for) to name just two reader-focused design elements:

-Aside from the essential foundation of making sure you always write a blog post that serves a clear purpose and somehow delivers value to your audience, be sure to follow these best practices (as pulled directly from my guide about designing a blog layout, which includes a dozen real life examples to learn from too):
+Aside from the essential foundation of making sure you always write a blog post that serves a clear purpose and somehow delivers value to your audience, be sure to follow these best practices (as pulled directly from my guide about designing a blog layout, and here’s my roundup of 20+ real life successful blog examples to learn from too):